BackyardBrains/pxt-spikerbit/README.md

     - **ECG** → raw heart signal
     - **EEG** → raw EEG values
 - **Buffer / limits**
-  - The internal buffer stores up to 750 samples (≈3 seconds).
+  - The internal buffer stores up to 250 samples (≈1 second).
 If `durationMs` is larger than what the buffer contains, the function just returns the available samples.
 - **Edge cases**
   - If the buffer is empty (e.g., recording hasn’t started yet), the returned array will also be empty.